AutomateAbyss/Oxidesk/README.md

-# AutomateAbyss - TrelloClone.
+# AutomateAbyss - Oxidesk.

-Simple Trello clone because we have nothing to do and it looks kinda interesting.
+Simple clone of Trello app, because we have nothing to do and it looks kinda interesting.

 ## Table of contents